-In conclusion, our study shows that commercial C (EIA-1887) and T (EIA-1559) ELISA kits are reliable assays measuring serum C and T, respectively, in Aceh cattle.
-We also demonstrate that more than two repeated freeze-thaw cycles significantly affected the stability of serum C concentrations, but up to eight repeated freeze-thaw cycles did not significantly affect the stability of serum T concentrations.
+In conclusion, our study shows that based on the analytical and biological validation tests, commercial C (EIA-1887) and T (EIA-1559) ELISA kits are reliable assays for measuring C and T, in serum of Aceh cattle.
+Moreover, biological validation showed that fluctuations of C and T in serum of Aceh cattle have a clear biological significance reflecting to the physiological condition of Aceh cattle.
+Results of the study also demonstrate that more than two repeated freeze-thaw cycles significantly affected the stability of serum C concentrations, but up to eight repeated freeze-thaw cycles did not significantly affect the stability of serum T concentrations.